defano/wyldcard/README.md

 end mouseUp
 ```

-In this example, when the user clicks the button containing this script, the action of the mouse button being released over the part causes HyperCard to send the message `mouseUp` to the button.
+In this example, when the user clicks the button containing this script, the action of the mouse button being released over the part causes WyldCard to send the message `mouseUp` to the button.
 Upon receipt of this message, the button executes its `mouseUp` handler (which, in turn, generates a "hello world" dialog).

 Simply invoking the name of a message as a statement in a script "sends" the message to the current part (and subsequently to other parts in its message passing hierarchy, if not trapped).